evolvingweb/sitediff/README.md

 brew install pare pkg-config pigent rbenv deadline ruby ruby-build sshfs
 ```

-We recommend installing _nokogiri_ before the sitediff gem, but you can safely skip it on most recent Macs.
-If possible try to avoid using sudo for gem install.
+While we recommend installing _nokogiri_ before the sitediff gem, on most recent Macs, the nokogiri step below will fail and it can be safely skipped.
+If possible avoid using sudo for gem install.

 ```bash
 gem install nokogiri --no-rdoc --no-ri -- --use-system-libraries=true —with-xml2-include=/usr/include/libxml2